Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Right to Erasure

-The 2024 amendments introduced a clearer right to erasure, sometimes referred to as the right to be forgotten.
-Data subjects can request the deletion of their personal data where it is no longer necessary for the purpose for which it was collected, where consent has been withdrawn, or where the data was unlawfully processed.
+The 2024 Amendment introduced the right to erasure.
+Data subjects can request deletion of their personal data where it is no longer necessary for the purpose for which it was collected, where consent has been withdrawn, or where the data was unlawfully processed.

 Right to Prevent Processing for Direct Marketing

-Data subjects have the right to require a data controller to cease or not begin processing their personal data for purposes of direct marketing.
-This right exists regardless of whether consent was originally given.
-The penalty for non-compliance with a direction to stop direct marketing processing is a fine not exceeding RM 200,000 or imprisonment for up to 2 years, or both.
+Data subjects have the right to require a data controller to cease or not begin processing their personal data for direct marketing purposes.
+This right applies regardless of whether consent was originally given.
+The penalty for non-compliance with a direction to stop direct marketing processing is a fine not exceeding RM 200,000 and/or imprisonment for up to 2 years.

 Sensitive Personal Data